effect-handlers/effect-handlers-bench/README.md

 $ make bench_ocaml
 ``

-runs the OCaml benchmarks and produces `benchmarks/ocaml/results.csv` whic contains the results of running the OCam benchmarks.
+runs the OCaml benchmarks and produces `benchmarks/ocaml/results.csv` which contains the results of running the OCaml benchmarks.

 ## System availability